don1138/blender-materials/Tutorials/SOURCES.md

 # Sources

-I learned a lot by follwing these tutorails.
-If you're learning, you sould do the same.
+I learned a lot from following these tutorials.
+If you're getting started with procedural materials, you should do the same.

 ## Tutorials 2021